tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 windows, the acknowledgement might note that the condition is expected ("planned load transfer, alarm expected, monitoring only").

-Anomalous alarm patterns include: alarms that are generated but never acknowledged (an alarm persists for hours without an operator response), alarms that are acknowledged at unusual times (acknowledged at 03:00 when the control centre is minimally staffed), or multiple alarms of the same type in rapid succession suggesting a degrading condition.
+The anomalous patterns break that rhythm.
+An alarm left unacknowledged for hours has no operator behind it; an acknowledgement at 03:00, when the control centre is barely staffed, is out of place; the same alarm firing over and over is a condition getting worse.
 An alarm storm (dozens of alarms triggered within minutes) often indicates a serious fault condition or a sensor malfunction.

 A specific operator's alarm-acknowledgement pattern can also be revealing.
 If one operator consistently acknowledges